MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 ### Copy on Write files

 The Package Store contains a pristine copy of the package files that have been streamed from the publishing server.
 During normal operation of an App-V application, the user or service may require changes to the files.
-These changes are not made in the package store in order to preserve your ability to repair the application, which removes these changes.
+However, these changes aren't made in the package store to preserve your ability to repair the application, which removes these changes.
 These locations, called Copy on Write (COW), support both roaming and non-roaming locations.
 The location where the modifications are stored depends where the application has been programmed to write changes to in a native experience.

 ### COW roaming